yoshikisd/IceScanner-OLD-/README.md

 ### Initial image processing - Vertex detection
 - **Operating principles**: IceScanner relies on the locations of vertices in an ASI topography image to "read" the corresponding magnetic contrast image of the array (e.g., interpret magnet locations and magnetizations).
 Vertex detection is performed by calculating the Earth Mover's Distance (EMD) between a user-specified reference image of a vertex (**reference image**) and some location within the main topography image (**main image**). **Long story short, the EMD can be used to figure out how dissimilar regions in the main image are compared to the reference image.** If the two images are identical, EMD = 0.
 The value of the EMD will increase depending on how dissimilar the two images are.
 This, in effect, helps IceScanner to "see" vertices in the image.
 - **Performing vertex detection**:
+  1. First, open IceScanner and wait until the graphical interface looks like the picture shown here (will attach in a bit...).
+This may take a while to fully update (blame MATLAB).
+  2. From the drop-down menu, select the type of ASI you wish to analyze.
+Currently, only square, brickwork, and Kagome ASIs can be analyzed (Tetris is under development).
+  3. Click the "Topography image" button to select the ASI topography image to import (must be tiff/tif format).
+  4. Adjust the flatfield sigma to "flatten" the image; the goal here is to make all features around each vertex look identical to one another.
+    -  Lowering the sigma will make the image "flatter"
+  5. Move the blue region-of-interest (ROI) box so that the box center is aligned with a vertex.
+The part of the image within this box can now be stored as a reference image of a vertex.
+  6. Once the ROI box has been positioned to the desired location, you can save this as the 1st/2nd/3rd/... reference image by clicking the button with the corresponing text.
+The image of the selected region should now appear above the pressed button.
+  7. Repeat steps i-iv for each unique reference image (see notes about unique vertices).
+  8. Once all unique reference images have been defined, press the "Start EMD" button.

 Will update a bit more in the coming days...